-Now the images are over lapping and we need more canvas size in order the fit both of the photos nicely on the document.
+Now the images are overlapping and we need more canvas size in order the fit both of the photos nicely on the document.
 Go to Image -> Canvas Size and adjust the Width.
 We are using the 853px x 1280px (medium) sized version of the photo so we resized the canvas width to 1173px.
 Arrange the two photos to your liking.
-Moving the images will cause some off set and there is some blank space so what we are going to do it to select the Rectangular Marquee Tool and select a peace of the background and stretch it all the way to the edge by pressing CTRL + T.
+Moving the images will cause some offset and there is some blank space so what we are going to do it to select the Rectangular Marquee Tool and select a piece of the background and stretch it all the way to the edge by pressing CTRL + T.

 View the photo before and after adjustment layers